| Random Generation | Output | ||||||||

 - [Rus03] F. Ruskey.
 Combinatorial generation.
 Working Version (1j-CSC 425/520), 2003.

 - [SG25] J. Sawada, D. Gabric.
-Random generation of universal cycles and de Bruijn sequences.
-Submitted manuscript, 2025.
+Las Vegas algorithms to generate universal cycles and de Bruijn sequences uniformly at random.
+RAIRO-Operations Research, 2025.

 - [SWW13] J. Sawada, A. Williams, and D. Wong.
 Universal cycles for weight-range binary strings.
 In Combinatorial Algorithms: 24th International Workshop, IWOCA 2013, pages 388–401.
 Springer, 2013.